mozilla/treeherder/docs/installation.md

 <!-- prettier-ignore -->
 !!! warning
     With the end of life of buildbot, this command is no longer able to ingest jobs.

-    For now after running it, you will need to manually follow the steps from the [loading pulse data](pulseload.md) page.
+    For now, after running it, you will need to manually follow the steps from the [loading pulse data](pulseload.md) page.

 Alternatively, instead of running a full ingestion task, you can process just